CHAPTER 1: WHEN ICE MELTS—SEEING CLIMATE CHANGE

 Take a look at the time-lapse video of Columbia Glacier in Alaska.
-This video shows a massive amount of glacier melt in just a few years.
+This video shows a massive amount of glacier melt over the period of 10 years.
 You'll also see in the photographs to the right that the entire glacier has been "deflating" just like letting air out of a balloon.
 Not only does ice melt at the edges of a glacier, but the ice also thins.
 Columbia Glacier has "deflated" more than the height of the Empire State Building in the last few decades.

 Secret messages in the ice

 There are several kinds of scientists who gather clues to investigate our planet’s climate.
 Climatologists, meteorologists, biologists, anthropologists, glaciologists, and even photographers like James are among the many kinds of people who are studying climate change.
 One of the biggest clues giving us evidence of our changing planet is sealed in the ice of the glaciers.